HubSpot/gc_log_visualizer/README.md

 The python script `gc_log_visualizer.py` will use gnuplot to graph interesting characteristics and data from the given gc log.

- * pre/post gc amounts for total heap
+ * pre/post gc amounts for total heap.
+Bar for `InitiatingHeapOccupancyPercent` if found.
  * mixed gc duration, from the start of the first event until not continued in a new minor event (g1gc)
  * count of sequentials runs of mixed gc (g1gc)
  * stop-the-world pause times from GC events, other stw events ignored
  * Percentage of total time spent in GC stop-the-world
  * Count of GC stop-the-world pause times grouped by time taken
  * Multi-phase concurrent mark cycle duration (g1gc)
- * Line graph of pre-gc sizes, young old and total. to-space exhaustion events added for g1gc
+ * Line graph of pre-gc sizes, young old and total. to-space exhaustion events added for g1gc.
+Bar for `InitiatingHeapOccupancyPercent` if found.
+Reclaimable (mb) amount per mixed gc event.
  * Eden size pre/post.
 For g1gc shows how the alg floats the target Eden size around.
  * Delta of Tenured data for each GC event for g1gc only.
    The idea of this graph is to get a rough idea on the Tenured fill rate.